tijaska/sossms/index.md

 <h2>Rescue Stranded Drivers in Nature Reserves</h2>

 <p>This is a free, open source project that offers three smartphone apps that act together to help a stranded driver in a nature reserve
-to communicate their location and problem to a rescue hub in the reserve, if it has one.
+to communicate their location and problem to a rescue hub in the reserve.
 The rescue hub can then forward the help request to the rescue driver best placed to render assistance.
 The app uses geolocation to find out where the stranded driver is, and shows that location to the rescue hub and drivers in a choice of maps.</p>

 <p>The source code of the sossms project can be accessed on the Github shared repository <a href="https://github.com/tijaska/sossms">here</a>.
-The Github server also supports a running, ready to use version the code <a href="https://tijaska.github.io/sossms/">here</a>.</p>
+The Github server also supports a running, ready to use version of the code <a href="https://tijaska.github.io/sossms/">here</a>.</p>

-<p>Anyone is free to copy and amend the source code as they choose, and to host the modified version wherever they will.</p>
+<p>Anyone is free to copy and amend the source code as they choose, and to host the modified version wherever they will.
+Such copies must
+refer to the original version <a href="https://github.com/tijaska/sossms">here</a>.</p>

 <h3>See the apps:</h3>